GamerBoi153/Redirector-Downloads/README.md

-# Redirector-Rule
+# Redirector-Download
-this is for sharing json files that redirect a website
+this is for sharing and downloading json files that redirect a website

 ## [Veiw Redirects](https://github.com/GamerBoi153/Redirector-Rules/tree/master/INDEX)